-(b) Each resident is screened privately and their housing programing and work assignments are determined on an individual basis.
+(b) Each resident is screened privately and his or her housing programing and work assignments are determined on an individual basis.

 (c) Policy 14-02 CC Sexual Abuse Prevention and Response states that in deciding whether to house a transgender or intersex inmate/resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such inmates/residents, the facility shall consider the transgender or intersex inmate/resident's own views with respect to his/her own safety and shall consider on a case-by-case basis whether such a placement would ensure the inmate/resident's health and safety.
-Consideration should also be given as to whether the placement would present management or security problems.

-(d) Policy 14-02 CC Sexual Abuse Prevention and Response states that in deciding whether to house a transgender or intersex inmate/resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such inmates/residents, the facility shall consider the transgender or intersex inmate/resident's own views with respect to his/her own safety and shall consider on a case-by-case basis whether such a placement would ensure the inmate/resident's health and safety.
+Consideration should also be given as to whether the placement would present management or security problems. (d) Policy 14-02 CC Sexual Abuse Prevention and Response states that in deciding whether to house a transgender or intersex inmate/resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such inmates/residents, the facility shall consider the transgender or intersex inmate/resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such inmates/residents, the facility shall consider the transgender or intersex inmate/resident's own views with respect to his/her own safety and shall consider on a case-by-case basis whether such a placement would ensure the inmate/resident's health and safety.
 Consideration should also be given as to whether the placement would present management or security problems.